 How can you prevent foot blisters?

 It will lower your blister risk.
 Use a barrier lubricant like Foot Glide® balm.
 Many blister preventatives are wet, oily, and are easily pushed away from where you need protection.
-Foot Glide® balm is dry, all natural, made of plant ingredients, never oily or messy and it adds a protective layer on the skin to reduce friction.
+Foot Glide® balm is dry, made of plant ingredients, never oily or messy and it adds a protective layer on the skin to reduce friction.

 Wear cleats that are properly sized and that distribute your weight evenly.
 Don’t take a chance on fit – it’s another critical variable to whether you will get blisters.

 Another is your socks.
 Be sure they are seam free and that they are specifically made to wick away moisture.
 Always keep fresh socks in your bag to make a fast, easy switch at the half and after a long game.

 How to properly treat a soccer blister?

 A soccer blister can be quite painful and could sideline you until healed.
 If you feel the need to drain the blister, be careful and consider contacting a health professional.
 If you feel the need is critical and must do it yourself (which should be your last resort!) here’s how to do it safely.

 - Wash your hands and the blister with warm water and soap.

 - Swab the blister and area with an antiseptic like iodine or rubbing alcohol.

 - Sterilize a clean and sharp needle by wiping it with an antiseptic.